Syrian Turkmen

-Syrian Turkmen, also called Syrian Turks or Syrian Turkish people (تركمان سوريا; Suriye Türkmenleri) (Note: Also referred to as Syrian Turkomans, Turkish Syrians, or simply Syrian Turks or Turks of Syria (Suriye Türkleri).) are Syrian citizens of Turkish origin who mainly trace their roots to Anatolia (i.e. modern Turkey).
-Turkish-speaking Syrian Turkmen make up the third largest ethnic group in the country, after the Arabs and Kurds respectively.
+Syria Turkmens, also referred to as Syria Turks (تركمان سوريا; Suriye Türkmenleri) (Note: Also referred to as Syrian Turkomans, Turkish Syrians, or simply Syrian Turks or Turks of Syria (Suriye Türkleri).) are Syria citizens of Turkish race who mainly trace their roots to Anatolia (i.e. modern Turkey).
+Turkish-speaking Syrian Turkmen make up one of the country's minority groups.

 The majority of Syrian Turkmen are the descendants of migrants who arrived in Syria during Ottoman rule (1516–1918); however, there are also many Syrian Turkmen who are the descendants of earlier Turkish settlers that arrived during the Seljuk (1037–1194) and Mamluk (1250–1517) periods.
-Some estimates indicate that if Arabized Turkmen (those who no longer speak Turkish as their main language) are taken into account, they form the second-largest group in the country.
 The majority of Syrian Turkmen are Sunni Muslims.

 Syrian Turkmen share common genealogical and linguistic ties with the Turkish people in Turkey and Iraqi Turkmen, but do not identify themselves with the Turkmen of Turkmenistan and Central Asia.
 Most live near the Syrian-Turkish border, in an area that runs from the northwestern governorates of Idlib and Aleppo to the Raqqa Governorate.
 Others reside in the Turkmen Mountain near Latakia, the city of Homs and its vicinity until Hama, Damascus, and the southwestern governorates of Daraa (bordering Jordan) and Quneitra (bordering Israel).

-During the ongoing Syrian Civil War, many Syrian Turkmen were involved in military action against the Assad regime until its fall in December 2024.
+During the Syrian Civil War, many Syrian Turkmen were involved in military action against the Assad regime until its fall in December 2024.
 Additionally, they have been fighting against the Syrian Democratic Forces (SDF), and have looked to the Turkish Armed Forces for support and protection.
 Many united under an official governing body, the Syrian Turkmen Assembly, and established the military wing of the assembly, the Syrian Turkmen Brigades.
 However, not all Turkmen support the Turkish occupation of northern Syria, and some have sided with the SDF, forming the Seljuk Brigade.